-Individuals requesting additional interim measures or experiencing difficulty with interim measures that have been approved should immediately contact the Title IX Coordinator.
-Interim measures will be available to a complainant regardless of whether the complainant chooses to participate in a hearing against a respondent or whether the complainant chooses to report the incident to law enforcement.
-Interim measures will also be available to any respondent.
-To the extent possible, any interim measures that are provided will be confidential.
+The Title IX Coordinator will be responsible for coordinating effective implementation of supportive measures.
+Individuals requesting additional supportive measures or experiencing difficulty with supportive measures that have been approved should immediately contact the Title IX Coordinator.
+Supportive measures will be available to a complainant regardless of whether the complainant chooses to file a formal complaint or proceed with an investigation and/or hearing.
+Supportive measures will also be available to respondents.
+The University will maintain as confidential any supportive measures provided to a complainant or respondent, to the extent that maintaining confidentiality would not impair the ability of the University to provide the supportive measures.